GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-simple/README.md

 ### Internal connectivity

-As mentioned initially, there are of course other ways to implement internal connectivity other than HA VPN.
+As mentioned initially, there are multiple ways to implement internal connectivity.
 These can be easily retrofitted with minimal code changes, but introduce additional considerations for service interoperability, quotas and management.

 This is a summary of the main options: